Shoulder arthroplasty | Specialists and information

 • Revision (correction) and replacement of shoulder prostheses

-• Treatment of complex fractures of the humeral bone head
+• Treatment of complex fractures of the humeral head

-• Treatment of long-term consequences of humeral head fractures
+• Treatment of late effects of humeral head fractures

-Experts in shoulder endoprosthetics are usually specialists in orthopedics, trauma surgery, sports medicine or orthopedic surgery who have particular experience in the field of implanting shoulder endoprostheses.
-When deciding for or against a surgery, they weigh up the opportunities and risks against each other and consider possible alternatives for an endoprosthesis.
-Through certification, they guarantee high quality in surgical care.
+When deciding for or against an operation, they weigh up the opportunities and risks and consider possible alternatives for an endoprosthesis.
+They guarantee high quality surgical care through certification .

 References